-Situated in Karnataka, one of India’s southwestern states, the cosmopolitan city of Bengaluru offers something for everyone, from its green spaces and outdoor activities to the tech hubs and the buzzing nightlife.
-Also known as Bangalore, the city boasts pleasant temperatures year-round.
+Situated in Karnataka, one of India’s southwestern states, the cosmopolitan city of Bengaluru offers something for everyone, from its green spaces and outdoor activities to its tech hubs and buzzing nightlife.
+Often still known as Bangalore, the city continues to welcome expats from all over the world.

-The city can be a hardship posting for some, while for others it presents a real chance for career development and an opportunity to discover an exciting new country.
+Though perhaps not for the faint of heart, Bengaluru is an exciting expat destination that offers professionals, particularly those in the tech industry, a real chance for career development, and a wonderfully diverse environment to explore and enjoy.
 Despite the pros and cons, expats who move to Bengaluru with an open mind can truly enjoy all there is to see and do.